rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 ### Profile Page

--	Main title of Users Profile and below to the left “Your Reviews”
+-	Main title of User's Profile and below to the left “Your Reviews”
--	Accordion containing the current profile owners’ reviews.
+-	Accordion containing the current profile owner's reviews.
 -	Each dropdown will have the title of the make and model of car and the year.
 -	Each dropdown will contain the information:
     * Make
     * Model
     * Year
-	* Review
+	* Review text
-	* Rating out of 5.
+	* Rating out of 5
 -	Buttons so they can edit and delete their reviews on the accordion.
 -	Central button below that links to new review page.